 Q: How do I request a sample or place an order for your products?

-A: You may obtain this information by doing one of the following:
+A: You can obtain this information by:

 Q: Are your Lubrajel(R) products animal derived?
 BSE (Bovine Spongiform Encephalopathy) free?